 The students' theories after the second watching go in a dozen (or more) different directions, which is so awesome.
 To propose a theory to the class, I insist that students must have evidence in the video to support their claim.
 Is the boy an alien?
 Is he good or evil?
 Are the armed men who surround him at the end police, S.W.A.T., government agents, or something else?
 What I ask them to really think about before going home that day are two big things: 1) What do they think happened to the character three minutes before this music video began; and 2) what do they think happens to the character in the three minutes after it ends?
 They will be required to choose one of those questions and storyboard it as a writing assignment.

 Oh, the power of Edmodo, my fellow teachers!
-This is the second year I am requiring my students to become members of my (completely free-to-create and maintain) classroom Edmodo site.
-This year, I have become so much better at making our Edmodo site a place for continuing conversations started (or about to start the next day) in class.
+This is the fifth year I am requiring my students to become members of my (completely free-to-create and maintain) classroom Edmodo site.
+Each year, I have become so much better at making our Edmodo site a place for continuing conversations started (or about to start the next day) in class.
 For those who don't know, Edmodo is a completely free social network you set-up just for your students.
 As a teacher, you create an account, then you create a site for your classroom, and you're given a secret code to give your students.
 They become members by inputting the code, their parents can become "parent members" too so they can monitor the site, and students can pose questions or links or comments for the entire group.
 Students are not allowed to privately message one other, but they can privately message the teacher if they have a specific question or concern they don't wish everyone to see.
 Here are some ways I am using Edmodo for this year...in general:

 - Students are encouraged to post questions about homework or upcoming projects.
 My students usually answer each other's questions long before I see the questions, so I usually don't even need to answer questions of this nature;

 - Students can post electronic versions of documents and ask for feedback on them from each other, or they can post final projects that we can then look at over my Smartboard on project presentation day;